 Financial Aid/Grant Opportunities

-The Bursar’s office serves as the collection agent for Kent State University.
+The One Stop provide's services related to the Bursar’s office.
 You can visit their website to view the cost of tuition and university fees.
-The Bursar’s Office accepts cash, money orders, checks, Visa, MasterCard, Discover, American Express, or Diner’s Club for tuition payments or fees.
+Cash, money orders, checks, Visa, MasterCard, Discover, American Express, or Diner’s Club for are accepted for tuition payments or fees.

 The Graduate Student Senate offers awards to assist graduate students with travel, both domestically and internationally, and conducting research.